All Open A.S. Positions

 No items found

-Committee on Committees - (2 Open Positions)
+Committee on Committees - (1 Open Position)

 The Committee on Committees is the AS BCU committed to outreaching and recruiting for the ENTIRE association.
 On top of recruiting, we also appoint/recommend all non-internally elected positions.